Table of contents

-Container Security — Top Tools You Should Already Be Using
+Container Security Scanning — Top Tools You Should Already Be Using

 Containers have been one of the hottest trends in the software industry in recent years as more organizations turn to them to build, test, and deploy faster without the frictions that can come from changing environments.
-However, while tools like Kubernetes and Container Registries have become household names for developers because these tools make it easier to develop and deploy containers, many are still catching up on the need to integrate container security tools in order to secure their containerized application throughout the container lifecycle.
+However, while tools like Kubernetes and container registries have become household names for developers because they make it easier to develop and deploy containers, many are still catching up on the need to integrate Container Security Scanning solutions to secure applications throughout the container lifecycle.

-In working with containers, we need to recognize that they face a different range of threats from other sorts of software that we use.
+In working with containers, we need to recognize that they face a different range of threats from other sorts of software — from docker container vulnerabilities to orchestration-level misconfigurations that can compromise microservices security.
 Don’t get me wrong, they have their own set of pluses that make them a valuable arrow in any developer’s quiver, but the trick is knowing how to work safely with them as well.

-Let’s try and explore some of the ups and downs that we may face in working with containers from a security perspective and then think about what are some of the container security tools that may help us mitigate these potential threats.
+Let’s try and explore some of the ups and downs that we may face in working with containers from a security perspective and then think about what are some of the container security scanning tools that may help us mitigate these potential threats.
+This blog post is part of a series about container security.

 Despite the advantages offered by containers, their use comes with challenges that need to be taken into account.

 So what are some of the tools that can help us to make sure that nothing dangerous gets through unnoticed?
-Here is a list of the top 5 tools that we think are useful and should become a part of your go-to for thinking about container security tools.
+Here is a list of the top 5 tools that we think are useful and should become a part of your go-to for thinking about container security scanning tools.
+Teams that regularly update Docker images as part of their CI/CD workflows reduce their exposure window dramatically and maintain cleaner registries.

 #1 Alcide